TGP complexes for the Armed Forces of Ukraine: goals and objectives of automated firing points in the northwestern military zone

 In general, speaking about SVO, the claim “not mobile” looks somehow strange.
 Is the SVO itself “mobile”?
 Isn’t this the same Northern Military District, within which, for about a year now, the fighting has been very much reminiscent of the positional battles of the First World War?

-What worked effectively for us during the First World War?
-Leaving artillery out of the equation - these are minefields, machine guns and fortifications - no one makes claims about minefields that they are “not mobile enough,” not to mention trenches and long-term firing points (pillboxes).
+And what worked effectively for us during the First World War?
+Leaving aside artillery - these are minefields, machine guns and fortifications - after all, no one makes claims against minefields that they are “not mobile enough”, not to mention trenches and permanent firing points (pillboxes).

 In essence, AOTs are in many ways a functional hybrid of minefields, machine guns/grenade launchers and pillboxes.